 Ensure that the usherette tray has been set up with five popcorn containers and that some sweets have been scattered in the tray.

+As the volunteers ushering people out of the show to hand each audience member a gold token.
+Very young children should not be given a token, as it is both a potential choke hazard and they need to be of an age where they will understand the question being asked.

+Volunteers should be made familiar with the key question (there should also be a laminated version of the question and answer options within the kit for them to refer to).
+It is important they ask audience members the question exactly as it reads on the front of the Usherette tray, and that they either read all the answer options out or leave the audience member to read all the options.
+If they only point out Very Interested or Interested, for example, but not the other options, there is potential that they will bias the response of the person answering.
+Members of the audience should be asked to place their gold token in the corresponding popcorn container which they feel most reflects their response.

 Children should feel free to take a sweet, but be aware these need to last for all the shows at this venue.
 Each venue has its own supply of sweets.
-Volunteers should be made familiar with the key question and should ask audience members the question exactly as it reads on the front of the Usherette tray.
-Members of the audience can place a gold token each in the corresponding popcorn container which they feel most reflects their response.

 The gold counters need to be counted once the Audience have left and this should be recorded and stored along with the show report.

+AND FINALLY…

 At the end of the shift, please ensure that all M&E equipment has been put back into the assigned box, especially the tablet.
 If the tablet is indicating low battery, please make the Event Lead aware that it needs charging.

-If you have any questions, please refer to your Event Lead.
+If you have any questions, please refer to your Event Lead and the Front of House Handbook.

 Thanks again for supporting the Monitoring & Evaluation at Back to Ours!